Phronesis2025/BibleStudyApp/docs/reading-rule.md

 3. AI Commentary Section

    - Historical context background
+   - General meaning of the verse (1-2 sentences)
+   - Key themes displayed at the beginning with flex-wrap layout
-   - Multi-part commentary analysis
+   - "Reading it Right" section with structured analysis
-   - Application suggestions
+   - "Applying This Verse in Today's World" section
-   - Denominational perspectives
+   - Denominational perspectives with explanatory subheader
    - Theme tags with visual styling (flex-wrap layout)
    - Reflection questions with answer fields
    - Minimum answer length validation (10 characters)